Willi Castro Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in MLB.

-- The Orioles have the 18th-ranked team ERA among all MLB pitching staffs (4.29).
+- The Orioles' 4.30 team ERA ranks 17th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 19th in baseball in home runs surrendered (95 total, 1.2 per game).
+- Orioles pitchers combine to rank 20th in baseball in home runs allowed (99 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.